melvingm101/web_api_tester/README.md

-# Web API Tester
+# Website Security Tester

-This project is a sample Web API tester project.
-It contains the test website and the files to test Web API security.
+This project is a sample Website Security tester project.
+It contains the test website and the files to test a website's security.
 We would need Python installed to run these files, which we can do here: [Python Download](https://www.python.org/downloads/)

 ## Setup